 I shudder whenever I recall my previous lifestyle in the design industry – working overtime often, eating heavy food like pizzas and pasta past 8pm, and heading back to the office to continue to work till late hours, then supper again after midnight.
 Come 2020, I hope to keep working on cutting down my dinner intake for as many nights as I can.

-3. Indulging in food of convenience: Fast food, junk food, processed food, instant coffee.
+Fast food, processed food, junk food, instant coffee.

 Anything that’s made to be too convenient, will always come with a hefty price-tag.
 To enjoy that convenience, you could be trading in your health.

 For a period of time, I ate fast food about once a week.
-It’s an easy decision – the restaurant has nice ambience, free WIFI, and for a reasonable price – a complete meal of fries, main and drink.
+It was an easy decision – the restaurant has nice ambience, free WIFI, and for a reasonable price – a complete meal of fries, main and drink.
 Ever since I switched to TCM wellness, my body is slowly moving away from addictions like junk food.
-Somehow, that McSpicy, or potato chips, just do not taste as tantalizing as before.
+Somehow, that McSpicy, or potato chips, just do not taste as good as before.
 I prefer real, cooked food now.
 As for coffee, I no longer drink 3-in-1 instant coffee, switching to ground coffee now.

 According to my TCM teacher, most fruits belong to the ‘cold’ region (寒 / 凉), except for mango, durian, longan, lychee, rambutan, jackfruit.
 In case you wonder, a fruit need not necessarily be chilled in order to be cold.
 An orange or pineapple at room temperature is still ‘cold’.

 A common question is whether you’ll get constipation if you skip fruits.
 I can’t say the same for everyone as our body constitutions are all different from all kinds of lifestyles led.
 However, you can try to recall whether your grandparents ever ate a lot of fruits when they were younger.
 If they didn’t eat, did they have constipation during those times?
 How about people too poor to afford fruits every day? #fruitforthought